GhostieBby/Mancala/README.md

 The best players make use of these opportunities while simultaneously protecting their own!

-Something to keep in mind is that when you are going counter-clockwise around the board to place your marbles, you have to drop one in their goal, too!
+Something to keep in mind is that when you are going counter-clockwise around the board to place your marbles, you do not have to drop one in their goal!

 Once there are no more marbles to be moved, the game ends!